MASON COUNTY ONGOING TRAINING AND EVALUATION PROGRAM (OTEP)

 August: EMS Picnic/Mental Health of the EMS Provider

-September: Trauma Lab**
+September: Trauma Triage Tool*

-December: Cardio Part 1
+November: PHTLS, Part 1

 ** Skills stations must be attended in person.

 ILS/ALS OTEP is delivered through live (virtual) Base Station lectures, which are recorded and made available for those not available to attend in person.
+Providers must provide a knowledge check to receive credit for completing the topic.

 Base stations are held on the 3rd Thursday of each month.